nogibjj/706_Project1_YL/README.md

 [![Test](https://github.com/nogibjj/706_Project1_YL/actions/workflows/test.yml/badge.svg)](https://github.com/nogibjj/706_Project1_YL/actions/workflows/test.yml)

-# 706_Project_YL
+# 706_Project1_YL

-This repository includes the main tasks for Project 1:
+This repository includes the main tasks for Project 1-Continuous Integration:

-# 706_Week03_YL

-This repository includes the main tasks for week 3-Polar Descriptive Statistics:

 * `Makefile` is a configuration file used in Unix-based systems for automating tasks and building software.
 It contains instructions and dependencies for compiling code, running tests, and other development tasks.
 * `.devcontainer` includes a Dockerfile and `devcontainer.json`.
 The `Dockerfile` within this folder specifies how the container should be built, and other settings in this directory may control development environment configurations.